arangodb/docs/3.10/http/general.md

   Requests using any other HTTP method (such as for example CONNECT, TRACE etc.) will be rejected by ArangoDB as mentioned before.
+- if the server is starting up, or has a full queue, or if the deployment is in maintenance mode, then it will return *HTTP 503* (Service Unavailable).
+- ??? it will return *HTTP 504* (Gateway Timeout)

 Cross-Origin Resource Sharing (CORS) requests
 ---------------------------------------------